What Is the Commutative Property?

 Identity Property

-The number 1 is called the multiplicative identity because it preserves the identity of any number it multiplies.
+The number 1 is often called the multiplicative identity because it retains the identity of any number that is multiplied by it.

 For any number a: